Cumulocity-IoT/cumulocity-analytics-management/README.md

 ## Analytics Builder Extension Backend

  The microservice downloads the sample blocks from the configured repositories and builds an analytics extension as a zip file.
 This this zip file is downloaded locally.
-In an additional step it needs to be uploaded through UI, see [Upload Custom Extension](#upload-custom-extension).
+In an additional step it needs to be uploaded through UI, see [Upload custom extension](#upload-custom-extension).
  You can specify if the extension should be uploaded automatically or it should be downloaded by the browser UI.

  The microservice is multi tenant ready